manojkiraneda/manojkiraneda.github.io/_posts/2023-12-31-kgdb-OpenBMC-kernel.md

 `/sys/class/gpio` - folder contains all the devices of gpio class

-so , if you create an `mtd device`, that its expected to be seen in the `/sys/class/mtd` folder, with all vritual files populated to provide its configuration.
+so , if you create an `mtd device`, that its expected to be seen in the `/sys/class/mtd` folder, with all virtual files populated to provide its configuration.

 ## Hope of figuring out the issue using KGDB